inidinda24/sentiment-analysis-jss/README.md

-# sentiment-analysis-jss
-Sentiment analysis of Jogja Smart Service (JSS) user reviews from Google Play Store using a Random Forest model.
-Reviews were classified into positive, neutral, and negative sentiments, achieving 80% accuracy and revealing improved user satisfaction trends in recent years.

 ## Sentiment Analysis of Jogja Smart Service (JSS) User Reviews
+This project analyzes user sentiment toward the Jogja Smart Service (JSS) application, a digital public service platform developed by the Yogyakarta City Government, using Google Play Store reviews.
+A Random Forest classification model was applied to categorize reviews into positive, neutral, and negative sentiments, achieving an accuracy of 80%.
+Analysis of reviews from 2021–2023 revealed that negative sentiment initially dominated, while evaluation on newer data from 2023–2024 showed a significant increase in positive sentiment, indicating improved user satisfaction.
+The results provide actionable insights to support service quality evaluation and continuous improvement of digital public services.

 ## Project Overview
 This project analyzes user sentiment toward the Jogja Smart Service (JSS) application, a digital public service platform developed by the Yogyakarta City Government.
 The analysis uses Google Play Store reviews to evaluate user satisfaction and identify improvement opportunities through sentiment classification.